Use space to open navigation items

 This program isn't for larger community organisations that already receive government funding.
 However larger organisations are welcome to support a community-led project.
 See the 'Support organisations' section of this page for details.

-The activity you're applying for needs to be a new initiative that involves local residents and helps build connections between neighbours in a COVID-safe way.
+The activity you're applying for needs to be a new initiative that involves local residents and helps build connections between neighbours and local communities.

 Some examples of projects are: